localcompose/.github/profile/README.md

 # localcompose

-**localcompose** is a tool for running local Docker Compose apps in an offline-friendly, no-cloud-required way.
+**localcompose** is an umbrella above a toolset for running local Docker Compose apps in an offline-friendly, no-cloud-required way.
 It helps you stop juggling ports and IPs like `127.0.0.1:9000`, giving each app a clean domain name and a trusted HTTPS link.
-With minimal setup, your local tools feel like real websites — easier to browse, test, and connect across your system.
+With minimal setup, your **local tools** feel like real websites — easier to browse, test, and connect across your system.

 For example, you can turn `http://localhost:9000/` into `https://portainer.locom.self` —
 no cloud, no port hassle, just localhost done right.
+Moreover, it's just as easy to map services like `http://it-tools:8080/` or `http://stirling-pdf:8080/` to clean HTTPS domains such as `https://it-tools.locom.self` and `https://stirling-pdf.locom.self`.
+This makes them ready to install under Chrome's "Cast, Save, and Share" options — effectively turning your compose-stacked local tools into desktop-like applications.

 🔧 Current focus:
-We are actively developing [`locom`](https://github.com/localcompose/locom), a command-line tool to orchestrate local-only Docker Compose workflows with simplicity and clarity.
+[`locom`](https://github.com/localcompose/locom) is the flagship tool in our ecosystem — a command-line orchestrator for local-only Docker Compose workflows.
+Currently on hold pending prerequisites, it remains our central focus, and its status is tracked transparently in the roadmap.

 💡 Vision:
 Support developers, testers, and tinkerers who prefer local, private, and reliable environments — without unnecessary cloud complexity.
 See [strategic pyramid](../docs/strategic-pyramid.md) for visualization.

 ---

+📌🔭 _This project and related repositories evolve at different paces.
+Some may be on hold (warm or cold), with their current **status** and context documented transparently in the [roadmap](https://github.com/orgs/localcompose/projects/5/views/4).
-📌 _This project is in active development.
-Contributors and feedback are welcome.
-Please watch [the repo](https://github.com/localcompose/locom) for updates!_
+Contributors and feedback are always welcome — watch [the `locom` repo](https://github.com/localcompose/locom) for updates!_

 ---